-Investments as of August 31, 2022 and 2021, are as follows:
+Investments as of August 31, 2023 and 2022, are as follows:

-2022 2021
+2023 2022

-(Dollars in thousands)
+(Dollars in thou sands)

 Equity method investments

-CF Industries Nitrogen, LLC \$ 2,641,604 \$ 2,667,164
+CF Industries Nitrogen, LLC \$ 2,577,391 \$ 2,641,604

-Ventura Foods, LLC 410,093 388,612
+Ventura Foods, LLC 519,169 410,093

-Ardent Mills, LLC 250,857 220,132
+Ardent Mills, LLC 265,146 250,857

-TEMCO, LLC 32,809 31,464

-Other equity method investments 265,913 232,923
+Other equity method investments 337,281 298,722

-Other investments 126,730 128,816
+Other investments 129,885 126,730

-Total investments \$ 3,728,006 \$ 3,669,111
+Total investments \$ 3,828,872 \$ 3,728,006

 Joint ventures and other investments in which we have significant ownership and influence but not control, are accounted for in our consolidated financial statements using the equity method of accounting.
-Our significant equity method investments consist of CF Nitrogen, Ventura Foods, LLC ("Ventura Foods"), Ardent Mills, LLC ("Ardent Mills") and TEMCO, LLC ("TEMCO"), which are summarized below.
+Our significant equity method investments consist of CF Nitrogen and Ventura Foods, LLC ("Ventura Foods"), which are summarized below.
 In addition to the recognition of our share of income from our equity method investments, our equity method investments are evaluated for indicators of other-than-temporary impairment on an ongoing basis in accordance with U.S. GAAP.
-We have approximately \$522.4 million of cumulative undistributed earnings from our equity method investees included in the investments balance as of August 31, 2022.
+We had approximately \$636.1 million of cumulative undistributed earnings from our equity method investees included in the investments balance as of August 31, 2023.

 All equity securities that do not result in consolidation and are not accounted for under the equity method are measured at fair value with changes therein reflected in net income.
-We have elected to utilize the measurement alternative for equity investments that do not have readily determinable fair values and measure these investments at cost less impairment plus or minus observable price changes in orderly transactions.
+We have elected to use the measurement alternative for equity investments that do not have readily determinable fair values and measure these investments at cost less impairment plus or minus observable price changes in orderly transactions.
 Our share in the income or loss of these equity method investments is recorded within equity income from investments in the Consolidated Statements of Operations.
 Other investments consist primarily of investments in cooperatives without readily determinable fair values and are generally recorded at cost, unless an impairment or other observable market price change occurs requiring an adjustment.
 Investments in other cooperatives are recorded in a manner similar to equity investments without readily determinable fair values, plus patronage dividends received in the form of capital stock and other equities.
 Patronage dividends are recorded as a reduction to cost of goods sold at the time qualified written notices of allocation are received.
 Investments in debt and equity instruments are carried at amounts that approximate fair values.